Aboriginal student orientation

 This free orientation includes games, lunch, and door prizes.

-Registration opens soon.
+Registration is not yet open.
 Keep an eye out for emails from Aboriginal Programs & Services with registration details.

 Here is an example of how your day might look: